rangle/ngCourse2/handout/testing/redux/complex-actions.md

 * If we can make 1incrementAsync1 return a promise, we can just return a promise from the test and `mocha` will wait until it settles.
-* Alternately, we can use the `fakeAsync` technique discussed in the section on testing Angular 2 components.
+* Alternately, we can use the `fakeAsync` technique discussed in the section on testing components.

 The thing to remember is that if we follow the ActionCreatorService pattern, our actions are just functions on an Angular service.
-So, we can mock out NgRedux (and any other dependencies) and just test it as we would any other Angular 2 service.
+So we can mock out NgRedux (and any other dependencies) and just test it as we would any other Angular 2 service.